sfarrens/presentations/_posts/0000-01-12-footnotes.md

 --

 > $19$: Unlike the unit tests, we don't care about system dependencies for building our API documentation.
 This is not something we expect the user to do.
-So, as long as we can get it work on one machine, we are good.
+So, as long as we can get it to work on one machine, we are good.

 [Return to slide](#/7/9)